NrsSystems/docs/digital-displays/display-device-setup.md

 ![display setup diagram](display-setup-diagram.png)

 When the device starts, it will display the XSPONSE logo and a blue screen with an activation code, indicating that it is ready to be associated with an account.

+If you are following the Quickstart for Digital Displays and ArtDrive, [return to the Quickstart page](artdrive-quickstart.md) to complete that process.

 See the [Displays Management page](displays-management.md) for how to associate your display device with the XSPONSE service.
 If you have not yet created an administrator account with XSPONSE, first see the [Getting Started page](../general-ops/account-setup.md) in the [XSPONSE Service Guide](../general-ops/index.md).

 ___
 *Return to the [Digital Displays index](index.md)*